PierreBreny/PierreBreny/README.md

 Hi, I'm Pierre and welcome to my Readme.

-I'm a world traveler with an obsession for mastering every area of my life, fulfilling my potential as a human being and making a difference in the lives of others.

 ### My 3 most surprising skills:
 1. Playing the guitar
 2. Walking for days